St. Matthias' Episcopal Church (Omaha, Nebraska)

-The former St. Matthias' Episcopal Church, now known as the Dietz United Methodist Church, is a historic church in Omaha, Nebraska.
-It was built in 1888 for the Episcopal Church, and it was designed in the Romanesque Revival and Gothic Revival styles by architect John H.W.
+Former St. Matthias' Episcopal Church, now known as the Dietz United Methodist Church, is a historic church in Omaha, Nebraska, United States.
+It was built in 1888 for the Episcopal Church, and designed in the Romanesque Revival and Gothic Revival styles by architect John H.W.
 Hawkins.
 It was acquired by the United Methodist Church in 1920.
 It has been listed on the National Register of Historic Places since November 23, 1980.